dgrisham/wenv/README.rst

 The wenv framework arose from this increasing complexity.
 However, it never left the realm of Zsh scripting.
 A project's wenv is defined by Zsh environment variables and functions, and the wenv 'framework' is just a bunch of Zsh functions.
-This is convenient because many of the functions are just sequences of commands I'd like to run in the terminal anyway, and the rest are maintaining state in a way that shells are good at.
+This is convenient because much of the code is just sequences of commands I'd run in the terminal anyway, and the rest maintain state in the Zsh and tmux environments.

 Installation
 ------------